AndrewLangvt/Random_tidbits/Remote_access.md

-# Connecting to a remote host via Your Windows Machine
+# Connecting to a remote host from Your Windows Machine

 ## 1) Download MobaXterm [here](https://mobaxterm.mobatek.net/download.html)